 Coates describes how Dreamers deny the reality of the oppression that sustains the Dream.
 Dreaming requires forgetting – about the scale of enslavement and about the ways Black people have suffered assaults and have been kept down.
 And Dreamers exonerate themselves by imputing criminal intentions and lack of personal responsibility to Black people.
 This helps the Dreamers maintain their illusion of innocence.
 Coates holds that racism will end only when white people awaken from the Dream.

 But Coates offers his son little hope that this will happen.
-“The struggle is really all I have for you,” Coates writes, “because it is the only portion of this world under your control.”
 To struggle, for Coates, means to keep alive the memory of ancestors, to become wise, and to remember one’s own dignity and worth.

 Encomia – and Disappointment

-Critics also point out a fundamental lack of nuance in Coates’s account; perhaps the viscerality of Coates’s fear constrains him from seeing certain distinctions that might suggest hope.
-Complexities of motive and influence among both Black and white Americans, once recognized, might allow for a less pessimistic assessment of the prospects for justice – and reveal a way forward that Coates, for all his sapience, has so far failed to see.
+Critics also point out a fundamental lack of nuance in Coates’s account; perhaps the visceral nature of Coates’s fear constrains him from seeing certain distinctions that might suggest hope.
+Complexities of motive and influence among both Black and white Americans, once recognized, might allow for a less pessimistic assessment of the prospects for justice – and reveal a way forward that Coates, for all his sagacity, has so far failed to see.